 Due to liability issues, we cannot accommodate high school students for internships.
 However, high school students may be granted a "shadowing experience" in which they spend one day viewing the various aspects of the laboratory.
 This shadow day takes place every second Tuesday of the month (excluding July and Aug.).
 Only high school students residing in Westchester County in their junior and senior years will be considered for the shadowing experience.

 High school students are required to mail in the shadow application.
 Students that apply should have an interest in going into the field of Forensic Science.
 Students are asked to provide first and second choice dates for their shadowing experiences.
 It is strongly suggested that the student give multiple choice dates.
 The shadow experiences are on a first come first serve basis and the student's first and possible second choices may have already been filled.
-Due to increasing demand for shadow experiences, the application must be submitted two months prior to the date of the number one choice.
 If you are granted a shadow day, you'll be at the laboratory from 9 a.m. to 1 p.m., spending time in each of the following sections:

 The laboratory is a professional environment and proper attire should reflect this.
 Jewelry should be kept to a minimum.
 Long hair must be appropriately secured.
 Contact lenses are prohibited.
 Improper dress will not be permitted and the shadow may be sent home if necessary.
 Not permitted in the laboratory are: